open-telemetry/opamp-spec/specification.md

 avoids collisions between capabilities introduced by different organizations.
 The capability name is composed of the reverse FQDN of the organization that created the custom capability, a period, and a short name identifying the capability.
-The version is optional and is separated from the capability name by a forward slash, begins with the letter "v", and is followed by a number identifying the version.
+The version is optional and is separated from the capability name by a forward slash.

 For example, "com.company.capability/v2" identifies version 2 of "capability" created by "company.com".